 Parent couple A parent couple will often be the child's biological parents, but may also consist of persons of the same sex, and in cases where there is no registration of the father or of the mother, of a single person.
 A parent couple who have twins only counts once.
 A parent couple does not have to be cohabiting.
 Persons If the property that defines the count (e.g. industry) is person-related and not a property of the parents as a couple, father and mother are counted independently.
 Days of leave An attempt has been made to define a day of maternity leave in a way that fits the popular perception of being on maternity leave.
 For example, a part-time mum who has been away from work for 40 weeks on maternity leave counts 280 days.
 The same is true for a full-time working mum who has been on maternity leave for the same amount of time, i.e. 40 weeks.
 A full-time mother who has partially resumed work will, all other things being equal, count less than 40 weeks.
 Full-time days In other contexts (e.g. the statistics Public benefits), absence due to maternity leave is presented as the number of working days lost, and then days is the number of days of 7.4 hours.
 A part-time (e.g. half-time) mother who has been absent from work for, say, 40 weeks due to maternity leave counts 140 days.
 2.11 Reference period - 1.
-The calendar year in which the child is born. - 2.
+The calendar year in which the child is born.
+However, all leave taken in the child's first year of life is counted, regardless of whether the leave period spans a year-end or not. - 2.
 The calendar year in which the right to the money is obtained.
 2.12 Frequency of dissemination Data are published annually.
 Other statistics, e.g. Social benefits, publish maternity data on a quarterly basis.
 2.13 Legal acts and other agreements The Act on Statistics Denmark §6 (Lov om Danmarks Statistik §6, LBK nr.
 610 May the 30th 2018).
 2.14 Cost and burden Only the It-suppliers of the responsible authorities have a burden because the data is collected from administrative registers.
 2.15 Comment More information is available at the subject page for Maternity benefits.